Writing assessment: Multiple-choice test

 Multiple-choice tests contain questions about usage, grammar, and vocabulary.
+Arthur Applebee adds that multiple-choice tests are a valid and reliable way of testing specific aspects of writing such as mentioned earlier, vocabulary.
+These specific types of tests should be used in conjunction to other written assessments rather than independently.
 Standardized tests like the SAT, ACT, and GRE are typically used for college or graduate school admission.
 Other tests, such as Compass and Accuplacer, are typically used to place students into remedial or mainstream writing courses.